getmoto/moto/docs/docs/services/athena.rst

         .. note:: The exact QueryExecutionId is not relevant here, but will likely be whatever value is returned by start_query_execution

+        Query results will also be stored in the S3 output location (in CSV format).

 - [ ] get_query_runtime_statistics